 The Best Way To Find A Counselor Near You

-When it comes to finding a counselor, you shouldn't have to travel too far.
+When it comes to finding a counselor, the first thing you'll want to consider is how far you're willing to travel.
 You're already dealing with the many stresses of life, and the last thing you want is to drive more than you can handle to find a good therapist.

 Finding a counselor near you can be tough, especially if you live in a small town.
-A large city has plenty of options, but a rural area will have limited choices, and some of them may not be equipped enough to treat your problems.
-This can make it harder, but they're still are ways.
+A large city may have plenty of options, but a rural area can have limited choices, and some of them may not be equipped to treat your particular concerns.
+Even if you live in a more rural area, you can still find the help you need.

 When To Know You Need A Counselor

-As you begin your search, you should figure out whether or not you need a therapist to begin with.
-If you ask yourself, "Do I need a therapist?" you probably do need one, but there are other ways of determining whether or not you need one.
+As you begin your search, you should figure out whether you need a therapist to begin with.
+If you're asking yourself questions like, "Do I need a therapist?" or "Who would be the best therapist for me?" it's possible you do, in fact, need one, but there are other ways of determining whether or not you need a counselor.

 A counselor is recommended after a life transition.
-If you're moving to a new place, have lost a family member, or have experienced another big change, a therapist can help you with that.
-Even if you feel like you can handle it, there are many times when a therapist can help you.
-You can't do it all.
+If you're moving to a new place, have lost a family, or have experienced another big change, a therapist can help you with that.
+Even if you feel like you can handle it, there are still many ways in which a therapist can be of help to you, including making sure you're doing all that you can to move on through this transition.

-Therapy is good if talking to your friends doesn't help.
+Therapy may be a good idea if talking to your friends about what's troubling you doesn't help.
 Your friends can be good outlets when it comes to talking about your mental problems, but they are not perfect.
 They don't know the many techniques used by counselors to treat you.
 Also, counselors are not your friends, and this is a good thing.
-They can approach your issues in a way that is honest and doesn't give you any exceptions.
-Counselors do not berate or harshly criticize you, but they provide honest solutions in a way you can swallow.
+They can approach your issues in a way that is honest and nonjudgmental.
+Counselors do not berate or harshly criticize you, but they provide honest solutions in a compassionate way.

 Ask For Recommendations

-People going to therapy is more common than you think.
+People going to therapy is a more common practice than you may think.
 There's a good chance that one of your friends or family members have gone to a therapist.
-You probably have some similarities to your family members, and there's a good chance that their therapist may be able to help you.
+If your friend or family member has gone through what you're experiencing, there's a decent chance that their therapist may be able to help you.
 Plus, there may be benefits to being a recommended patient.
-Don't be afraid to ask which therapist they've seen, what they helped treat, and if they think that therapist is good for the job.
+Don't be afraid to ask which therapist they've seen, what they helped treat, and if they think that the therapist has helped them.

 This method may not provide any good leads, though.
-Even if they're your friends, some people do not feel comfortable talking about their therapy, and that's understandable.
-One of the therapy principles is its privacy, and by telling others, they may feel like they have no privacy.
+Even if they're your friends or family, some people do not feel comfortable talking about their therapy, and that's understandable.

 Do Some Online Research

-Counselors rarely advertise, and instead, you need to do some research.
+Counselors rarely advertise; instead, you need to do some research.
 Typing in "counselors near me" in a search engine should yield some results.
-You may find a website of a few local counselors.
-When going to the website, make sure you explore every page.
+If that doesn't work, you may also try, "Is there affordable counseling near me?"
+The right search term should provide you with at least a few local options.
+When going to a counselor's website, make sure you explore every page.
 Often, it takes a bit of clicking to learn what the counselor can offer you.
 You can then determine if this therapist is a good fit for what you need.
+If traditional face-to-face therapy makes you uncomfortable, look for a counselor that offers online therapy or telephone counseling.

 Look At Local Mental Health Clinics

 Most clinics have counselors that can help you.
 The state runs these, and they can be a good place to start when finding a local counselor, but their waiting times can be difficult to handle.
-They are often crowded and can take a while for a session.
-If you need mental help ASAP, this isn't a good way, but sometimes you can get lucky and have a quicker local clinic.
-This will all depend on the staff and the size of the clinic.
+They are often crowded, and it can take a while to get scheduled for a session.
+If you need mental health assistance ASAP, this may not a good way to get it, although depending on the clinic, you might get lucky and get help quickly.
+For more immediate help, you may need to look elsewhere.

 Look At Websites That List Therapy Providers

-Some websites can give a list of therapy providers near you.
-The American Psychological Association, NAMI, the Association for Behavioral and Cognitive Therapies, and the American Medical Association are good places to look at.
+Some websites offer a list of therapy providers near you.
+The American Psychological Association, NAMI, the Association for Behavioral and Cognitive Therapies, and the American Medical Association are all good places to look for local counselors.

 Look At Your Job

 If you're a full-time employee, your job may have an Employee Assistance Program.
-These programs provide therapy for their employees and a list of therapists.
-Often, the therapy sessions are paid for, or at least for the first few sessions.
+These programs may provide therapy for their employees, and, if they do, your HR department should be able to give you a list of therapists.
+Often, the first few therapy sessions are paid for, if not your whole course of therapy.

 Look At Universities

-If there's a college or a university nearby, they may provide counseling services for the students and the community.
-These programs also tend to be less expensive than normal therapy sessions, making them ideal for those on a budget.
+If there's a college or a university nearby, they may provide counseling services for students and/or the community.
+These programs tend to be less expensive than normal therapy sessions, making them ideal for those on a budget.

 Look At Your Insurance

-Your health insurance can provide a list of therapists locally that are covered under their program.
+Your health insurance can provide a list of local, in-network therapists that are covered under their program.
 More and more insurance providers recognize the value of therapy and will pay for your sessions if needed.
-This is good, as you can go to therapy with less of a risk should the therapist not be a good fit for you.

 Ask Your Doctor